 For the best Colosseum experience, avoid the first Sunday of the month and book a Skip the Line ticket in advance online.

-You can find detailed information about online tickets and opening hours for The Colosseum here.
+You can find detailed information about the opening hours for The Colosseum here.

 The Roman Forum

 Next to the Colosseum is The Roman Forum.
-Once the centre of the Roman Empire and the most magnificent site in all of Europe.
-Filled with the ruins of temples, palaces, government buildings, and shops, the Roman Forum offers a glimpse into the size and importance of the centre to the Roman Empire.
+Once the center of the Roman Empire and the most magnificent site in all of Europe.
+Filled with the ruins of temples, palaces, government buildings, and shops, the Roman Forum offers a glimpse into the size and importance of the center to the Roman Empire.

 Roman Forum Tickets